Lillian BeVier — Law School’s First Tenured Female Professor — Ends Career at Head of the Class

 When Lillian BeVier entered law school in California in 1961, she was one of five females in her class.
 By the time she finished teaching her last lecture at the University of Virginia School of Law this semester, women made up nearly half of the first-year class.

-BeVier — UVA’s first tenured female law professor — is retiring this year as one of the Law School’s best-known scholars and most-beloved teachers.
+BeVier — UVA’s first tenured female law professor on the teaching faculty — is retiring this year as one of the Law School’s best-known scholars and most-beloved teachers.
 She began teaching at Virginia in 1973, and spent 37 years here building a career as a constitutional law and First Amendment scholar, and as an expert in property, intellectual property and torts.

 “Things have worked out very well for me,” BeVier said.
 “I’ve had a really good time.
 I’ve loved my years at Virginia.”